olcf/olcf-user-docs/data/index.rst

 HPSS Data Archival System
 **************************

 There are two methods of moving data to/from HPSS.
 The more traditional method is via the command-line utilities ``hsi`` and ``htar``.
 These commands are available from most OLCF systems.
 Recently, we added the capability of using Globus to move data to/from HPSS.
-HPSS is available via the "OLCF HPSS" Globus endpoint.
-By connecting to that endpoint and the "OLCF DTN" endpoint, you can transfer files between HPSS and other OLCF filesystems.
-By connecting to "OLCF HPSS" and some other endpoint, you can transfer files to/from an offsite location to HPSS.
+HPSS is available via the "OLCF HPSS (Globus 5)" Globus endpoint.
+By connecting to that endpoint and the "OLCF DTN (Globus 5)" endpoint, you can transfer files between HPSS and other OLCF filesystems.
+By connecting to "OLCF HPSS (Globus 5)" and some other endpoint, you can transfer files to/from an offsite location to HPSS.
 More details on various transfer methods are available in the :ref:`data-transferring-data` section.

 HPSS is optimized for large files.
 Ideally, we recommend sending files 768GB or larger to HPSS.
 HPSS will handle small files, but write and read performance will be negatively affected with files smaller than 512 MB.
 We recommend combining small files prior to tranfer.
 Alternatively you can use ``htar`` to combine them and create the ``.tar`` file directly on HPSS.